michaelJustin/daraja-restful/README.md

 # daraja-restful
-RESTful extension for the [Daraja Framework](https://github.com/michaelJustin/daraja-framework)
+RESTful extension for the [Daraja HTTP Framework](https://github.com/michaelJustin/daraja-framework)

 ## How does it work?